 Laser cutters are quite similar in that they follow a programmed path that has been set out in advance but differs radically when it comes time for it to cut.
 Instead of the physical method, it uses a laser, as the name suggests, to cut through the plywood.
 This process works by directing the output of a high powered laser (Light Amplification by Stimulated Emission of Radiation) through optics.

 In explaining what each cutting machine is we’ve come to our first difference; CNC cutting is achieved through friction, while laser cutting is achieved through heat.

-This difference is the most crucial, as it helps set each machine apart and gives them each a number unique areas where they thrive.
+This difference is the most crucial, as it helps to set each machine apart and gives them each a number of unique areas where they thrive.

 One of the biggest advantages CNC cutting has is that it’s relatively low-cost, especially when compared to laser cutting.
 The price is why CNC machining has been so popular in a number of different industries for such a long time.
 While the cost of purchasing a laser cutter itself makes it a more expensive option, the power consumption also contributes to making it a costlier option than CNC.